 Each award of an advance is made to help fund a specific development milestone.
-The total amount of the conditional advances initially granted was €5.7 million, of which €678 K was received in December 2014 and €2.3 million was received in July 2016 and recognized as non-current liabilities in our statement of financial position, as this conditional advance is repayable by us according to a repayment schedule.
+The total amount of the conditional advances initially granted was $\in 5.7$ million.
+The total amount received as of the date of the Universal Registration Document is $\in 4.1$ million, of which $\in 678$ K was received in December 2014, $\in 2.3$ million was received in July 2016 and $\in 1.1$ million was received in July 2020 and recognized as noncurrent liabilities in our statement of financial position, as this conditional advance is repayable by us according to a repayment schedule.

-Our contract with Bpifrance Financement sets forth a repayment schedule that totals a maximum amount of €6.5 million, based on the assumption that we received the €5.7 million for total conditional advances.
-Following the repayment of the conditional advances, we may be required to make additional payments over a period of two years of up €2.7 million (€1.2 million the first year and €1.6 million the second year), depending on whether we reach cumulative revenues, excluding taxes, of €80.0 million by 2037.
+Last amendment of our contract with Bpifrance Financement sets forth a repayment schedule that totals a maximum amount of €6.6 million.
+Following the repayment of the conditional advances, we may be required to make additional payments over a period of two years of approximately €2.0 million, depending on whether we reach cumulative revenues, excluding taxes, of €80.0 million by 2039.
 Our obligation to repay these amounts is based on the technical and commercial success of the funded program, as determined by the revenue forecasts or revenues deriving from direct or indirect exploitation of the products and results of our optogenetics technology platform.
-In the event Bpifrance Financement determines that the program is not successful, Bpifrance Financement will meet with us to assess the impact on the repayments and the repayment schedule.
+In the event Bpifrance Financement determines that the program is not successful, the Company guarantees the payment of a minimum amount of €0.8 million, corresponding to 20% of the total of the conditional advances received by the Company.